 The museum is spread over seven-storeys, which show a brief history from the various periods in Slovenia, from prehistory to WW1 and WW2, including the observation deck, with amazing views over Mediterranean Sea, Dolomites, Julian Alps, Vipava Valley.
 The 360° views on top symbolize the future and spread the peace message to the world.

-Cerje Monument is surrounded by different paths and roads from the WW1, which are now named as Walk of Peace.
+Cerje Memorial is surrounded by different paths and roads from the WW1, which are now named as Walk of Peace.
 Walking around them, you can still find war remains.

 You will even find a small cafe at the Cerje Memorial, where you can grab a cup of coffee or enjoy a glass of local wine with amazing views towards the Vipava Valley.